Mark-Kramer/Case-Studies-Python/_build/01/introduction-to-python.md

 That's horrible code!
 All I did was cut and paste the same thing four times.
-As a general rule, if you're repeatedly cutting and pasting in code, you're doing inefficient and typically error prone.
+As a general rule, if you're repeatedly cutting and pasting in code, what you're doing is inefficient and typically error prone.
 There's a much more elegant way to do this, and it involves making a `for` loop.
 Consider: